saurabhkarya/ska-filtering-application/Notes.md

 11. In spaceshipproject/urls.py create a URL pattern that maps to api.view
 12. in api/urls.py reference the html file in Templates
 13. Create a Test to make sure the template html is rendered in tests.py

+## Creating a form for MLZ to submit choices

+# Trying out colour
+14. Create a form in forms.py where the user can submit their choices for colour
+15. Create a function in views.py that processes the form and checks it against the objects in the db, then returns the dictionary with the spaceship
+16. In the HTML template add in the form with a button for submitting the form (to generate the query)

+# Creating the React App
+1. Run the below to make sure your React app is working: npm start
+2. Create a file to put in your react code for the spaceships: Spaceships.js
+3.